Ata Thambaycha Naay!: Marketing and release

 The title motion poster was unveiled on 1 February 2025, featuring the film's title painted in three bold colors on a wall along a busy road.
 The first look of the film was revealed in the form of a pre-teaser on the occasion of Chhatrapati Shivaji Maharaj Jayanti, prior to which it was launched at the 25th Zee Chitra Gaurav Purashkar ceremony.
 In the teaser, people are seen joyfully running in one direction, holding leaves in their hands, suggesting a symbolic or significant moment in the film.
-On Women’s Day 2025, a special teaser was released, depicting a woman entangled in responsibilities—someone who puts her family first, finds her identity across fields, and symbolizes non-violence and inspiration.
+On Women's Day 2025, a special teaser was released, depicting a woman entangled in responsibilities—someone who puts her family first, finds her identity across fields, and symbolizes non-violence and inspiration.
 On the occasion of Gudi Padwa, the Marathi New Year, a new poster featuring the entire ensemble cast—with joyful expressions and a sense of triumph—was unveiled during the Shobha Yatra in Dombivli.

 A grand premiere was held in Mumbai on 29 April 2025, attended by numerous industry personalities including Mahesh Manjrekar, Anjali Patil, Amey Wagh, Rinku Rajguru, Ankush Chaudhari and Chhaya Kadam.
 The film was released in theatres on 1 May 2025, coinciding with Labour Day, which is also celebrated as Maharashtra Day.

 Reception

 Critical reception

 Mihir Bhanage of The Times of India rated it 3.5 out of 5 stars, calling it "a heartfelt story that makes you smile and leaves you teary-eyed too."
 He added, "On the technical side too, Ata Thambaycha Naay displays a strong case with a good screenplay, camerawork, sound, music and production design.
 These attributes along with the performances hold the audience’s attention throughout."
 Nandini Ramnath of Scroll.in wrote, "The 144-minute film isn’t preachy, but it does get a little carried away with its progressive messaging.
 Some judicious snipping could have created a punchier, more effective result."
-Kalpeshraj Kubal of Maharashtra Times awarded the film 3 out of 5 stars and noted, "a visual narrative that journeys from 'Vasa' to 'Suvasa' is presented in this film by the trio of writers Shivraj Waichal, Omkar Gokhale and Arvind Jagtap," while commending the direction, casting, and the film’s core theme.
+Kalpeshraj Kubal of Maharashtra Times awarded the film 3 out of 5 stars and noted, "a visual narrative that journeys from 'Vasa' to 'Suvasa' is presented in this film by the trio of writers Shivraj Waichal, Omkar Gokhale and Arvind Jagtap," while commending the direction, casting, and the film's core theme.
+Reshma Raikwar of Sakal wrote "The film explores the joy of watching a fictional story of superheroes and how different it is to watch a film that tells an inspiring story of a person who becomes a superhero in reality".
+Santosh Bhingarde of eSakal gave the film 3.5 out of 5 stars and wrote "Although the first half of the film was not very effective, the second half has become very engaging.
+It is a story that unfolds through emotional events.
+It is an emotional and positive energy".